Cycling the Philippines

 Of note: the ferry port from Cebu City (to Bohol) was the least smooth of our trip.

 It was super-busy at Pier 3.
-We had been warned to refuse the "fixers", but it was hard to figure out which ticket booth to use.
-We ended up with Clemer Lines to Getafe, which turned out not to be the RORO.
+It was hard to figure out which ticket booth to use, but we'd been warned to avoid the unauthorised "fixers".

 .